Björn Ironside: Expedition to the Mediterranean

-The Saga of Ragnar Lothbrok and Tale of Ragnar's Sons
+Saga of Ragnar Lothbrok and Tale of Ragnar's Sons

-The story of Björn and his brothers, the sons of the Scandinavian king Ragnar Lodbrok, was retold in different versions throughout the Middle Ages.
+The story of Björn and his brothers was retold in different versions throughout the Middle Ages.
 The Tale of Ragnar's Sons (Ragnarssona þáttr) is an Icelandic Fornaldar Saga from about the 14th century that combines traditional Norse oral history with legendary themes.
 It states that Björn was the son of Ragnar and Aslaug and that his brothers were Hvitserk, Ivar the Boneless, and Sigurd Snake-in-the-Eye.
 The tale also tells of Björn's half-brothers Eric and Agnar.
 The saga portrays Ragnar as the overlord of large parts of Sweden and possibly even Denmark.

-While he was still alive, Björn and his brothers left Sweden to conquer Zealand, Reidgotaland (here Jutland), Gotland, Öland and all the minor islands.
+While Ragnar was still alive, Björn and his brothers left Sweden to conquer Zealand, Reidgotaland (here Jutland), Gotland, Öland and all the minor islands.
 They then settled at Lejre in Zealand, Denmark with Ivar the Boneless as their leader.

-Ragnar's sons Eric and Agnar then sailed into Lake Mälaren and sent a message to the Swedish King Eysteinn, a vassal of Ragnar, that they wanted him to submit to Ragnar's sons.
-Moreover, Eric said that he wanted Eysteinn's daughter Borghild as wife.
+Eric and Agnar then sailed into Lake Mälaren and sent a message to the Swedish King Eysteinn, a vassal of Ragnar, requesting that Eysteinn submit to them.
+Moreover, Eric wanted Eysteinn's daughter Borghild as wife.
 Eysteinn said that he first wanted to consult the Swedish chieftains.
-The chieftains said no to the offer, and ordered an attack on the rebellious sons.
-A battle ensued and Eric and Agnar were overwhelmed by the Swedish forces, whereupon Agnar died and Eric was taken prisoner.
+The chieftains said no to the offer and ordered an attack on the rebellious sons.
+A battle ensued, and Eric and Agnar were overwhelmed by the Swedish forces, whereupon Agnar died and Eric was taken prisoner.
 Eysteinn offered Eric as much of Uppsala öd as he wanted, and Borghild, in wergild for Agnar.
 Eric proclaimed that after such a defeat he wanted nothing but to choose the day of his own death.
 Eric asked to be impaled on spears that raised him above the dead and his wish was granted.
 In Zealand, Björn, Aslaug and Hvitserk, who had been playing tafl, became upset and sailed to Sweden with a large army.
 Aslaug rode with cavalry across the land.
 In a great battle they killed Eysteinn.